DominikaOzorkiewicz/Hand_Things_Over/README.md

 The aim of this project is to create a place where everyone can donate unnecessary things to trusted institutions.

 ## Source
-This project is based on prototype "Oddam w dobre ręce" prepared by Magda - graduate of Coders Lab UX course.
+This project is based on prototype "Oddam w dobre ręce" in Adobe XD prepared by Magda - graduate of [Coders Lab](https://coderslab.pl) UX course.

 ## Tech